 International money transfers with SWIFT alternatives

-As e-Wallets store person’s ID-information, financial data, shipping address, etc., you can send money to another person or company abroad, if they have an electronic wallet, by typing their name and email or a phone number.
+As e-Wallets store a person’s ID-information, financial data, shipping address, etc., you can send money to another person or company abroad, if they have an electronic wallet, by typing their name and email or a phone number.

 Mobile wallets are more common for P2P and P2B transactions.
-Some digital wallets can transfer money to credit cards and bank accounts, but others are limited with e-Wallets.
+Some digital wallets can transfer money to credit cards and bank accounts, but others are limited to e-Wallets.
 Also, be wary that some companies have high fees for international money sending.